 4. What are the driving and passing laws?

 To ride a motorcycle in Nevada, you must abide by the same traffic laws and rules — and enjoy the same privileges — as drivers of automobiles on public roads.
-For instance, you must never exceed the maximum speed.
+You have full use of your lane, and you may drive on any road unless signage indicates otherwise.

-Lane splitting between traffic lanes is not permitted.18 You may drive on any lane on a road unless signage indicates otherwise.
-Two motorcycles may drive next to each other in the same lane as long as both motorcyclists consent.
+Lane splitting between traffic lanes is not permitted.18 Two motorcycles may drive next to each other in the same lane as long as both motorcyclists consent.

 5. How do I get a motorcycle license?